Reionization: Dwarf galaxies

 Dwarf galaxies are currently considered to be the primary source of ionizing photons during the epoch of reionization.
 For most scenarios, this would require the log-slope of the UV galaxy luminosity function, often denoted α, to be steeper than it is today, approaching α = -2.
 With the advent of the James Webb Space Telescope (JWST), constraints on the UV luminosity function at the Epoch of Reionization have become commonplace, allowing for better constraints on the faint, low-mass population of galaxies.

 In 2014, two separate studies identified two Green Pea galaxies (GPs) to be likely Lyman Continuum (LyC)-emitting candidates.
 Compact dwarf star-forming galaxies like the GPs are considered excellent low-redshift analogs of high-redshift Lyman-alpha and LyC emitters (LAEs and LCEs, respectively).
 At that time, only two other LCEs were known: Haro 11 and Tololo-1247-232.
 Finding local LyC emitters has thus become crucial to the theories about the early universe and the epoch of reionization.

-Subsequently, motivated, a series of surveys have been conducted using Hubble Space Telescope's Cosmic Origins Spectrograph (HST/COS) to measure the LyC directly.
+A subsequent series of surveys has been conducted using Hubble Space Telescope's Cosmic Origins Spectrograph (HST/COS) to measure the LyC directly.
 These efforts culminated in the Low-redshift Lyman Continuum Survey, a large HST/COS program which nearly tripled the number of direct measurements of the LyC from dwarf galaxies.
 To date, at least 50 LCEs have been confirmed using HST/COS with LyC escape fractions anywhere from ≈ 0 to 88%.
 The results from the Low-redshift Lyman Continuum Survey have provided the empirical foundation necessary to identify and understand LCEs at the Epoch of Reionization.
 With new observations from JWST, populations of LCEs are now being studied at cosmological redshifts greater than 6, allowing for the first time a detailed and direct assessment of the origins of cosmic Reionization.
 Combining these large samples of galaxies with new constraints on the UV luminosity function indicates that dwarf galaxies overwhelmingly contribute to Reionization.